 The Northern Power Inclusion Matters project has set up and independent Advisory Board whose members bring a wealth of experience and insight to the project.
-The Advisory Board meets regularly throughout the entirety of the project, and consist of:
+The Advisory Board meets regularly throughout the entirety of the project.

 (Chair) Mrs Susan Johnson OBE –Commissioner with the Equality and Human Rights Commission.

 Since her retirement Susan has been appointed as a Non-Executive Director for the Health and Safety Executive, The Planning Inspectorate and the Sports Ground Safety Authority.
 Susan also serves as Commissioner with the Equality and Human Rights Commission and has done since 2016.

 Susan joined Durham University Council as a lay member in 2010 and served as a member of the Nominations Committee and the Audit Committee.
 She was also a co-opted lay member of the Diversity and Equality Group.